Signature-Sound-Vienna/encodings/README.md

 This repository contains music encodings created by Signature Sound Vienna, a research project funded by the <a href="https://fwf.ac.at">FWF – Austrian Science Fund</a> (<a href="https://doi.org/10.55776/P34664">P34664-G</a>).
 Individual encodings are contained within their own repositories, and are included here as Git submodules.

-Currently published encodings include orchestral scores for _An der schönen blauen Donau_, the Radetzky March, the _Kaiser-Walzer_, and the _Fledermaus_ overture, and a piano reduction of _An der schönen blauen Donau_.
-All further listed encodings are being prepared for publication and will be available shortly.

 To clone this repository and each encoding's sub-module, use:

 `git clone --recursive https://github.com/Signature-Sound-Vienna/encodings.git`